ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 #### Calculating the rs.rtt RTT Sample {#calculating-the-rsrtt-rtt-sample}

-Upon transmitting each packet, BBR (or the associated transport protocol) stores in per-packet data the wall-clock scheduled transmission time of the packet in packet.departure_time (see "Pacing Rate: BBR.pacing_rate" in
+Upon transmitting each packet, BBR or the underlying transport protocol stores in per-packet data the wall-clock scheduled transmission time of the packet in packet.departure_time (see "Pacing Rate: BBR.pacing_rate" in
 {{pacing-rate-bbrpacingrate}} for how this is calculated).

-For every ACK that newly acknowledges some data (whether cumulatively or selectively), the sender's BBR implementation (or the associated transport protocol implementation) attempts to calculate an RTT sample.
+For every ACK that newly acknowledges data, the sender's BBR implementation or the associated transport protocol implementation attempts to calculate an RTT sample.
 The sender MUST consider any potential retransmission ambiguities that can arise in some transport protocols.
-If some of the acknowledged data was not retransmitted, or some of the data was retransmitted but the sender can still unambiguously determine the RTT of the data (e.g. if the transport supports {{RFC7323}} TCP timestamps or an equivalent mechanism), then the sender calculates an RTT sample, rs.rtt, as follows:
+If some of the acknowledged data was not retransmitted, or some of the data was retransmitted but the sender can still unambiguously determine the RTT of the data (e.g. QUIC or TCP with timestamps {{RFC7323}}), then the sender calculates an RTT sample, rs.rtt, as follows:

 ~~~~
   rs.rtt = Now() - packet.departure_time
 ~~~~

 #### ProbeRTT Logic {#probertt-logic}